 The above should not be interpreted that Butler is against reading for pleasure or against other innocent pleasures and recreational activities.
 We take pleasure in works of fiction because, at least in the case of moral fiction, we can wallow in the larger questions of life.

-What Butler is against is avoiding the larger questions of life.
+What Butler is against is avoiding these larger questions of life.
 Today we are confronted my many innocent and not so innocent recreational activities.
 Fun is given the priority in life—so the temptation to avoid the important questions of life and to just enjoy ourselves is ever present.
 Butler encouraged people to consider carefully the meaning of life as they understood it (after having heard many ethical sermons by the preachers of his time), and to indulge and amuse themselves only to the extent such diversions underwrite and help to sustain the main business of life.